Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: Neutral gas and dust optical depth properties

-Fig.~\ref{fig:HI_maps} shows the spatial distributions of $W_{\ion{H}{i}}$ in the negative (i.e., blue-shifted) intermediate velocity (NIV, $V_\mathrm{LSR}=-100$ -- $-30$\,km\,s$^{-1}$), positive (red-shifted) intermediate velocity (PIV, $V_\mathrm{LSR}=+30$ -- $+100$\,km\,s$^{-1}$), and low velocity (LV, $|V_\mathrm{LSR}|<30$\,km\,s$^{-1}$) components, respectively.
-Those of the negative- and positive high-velocity (NHV and PHV, $|V_\mathrm{LSR}|>100$\,km\,s$^{-1}$) components are also shown as silhouettes.
-Fig.~\ref{fig:nhi_histo} shows the distribution function of the apparent amount of \ion{H}{i} gas (the product of $W_{\ion{H}{i}}$ and the solid angle $s$) as a function of the column density in the five velocity ranges (the asterisk means the \ion{H}{i} column density is under the optically-thin approximation ($\tau_{\ion{H}{i}}\ll 1$), following the notation of \citealt{2014ApJ...796...59F,2015ApJ...798....6F}, \citetalias{2017ApJ...838..132O} and \citetalias{2019ApJ...878..131H}).
-As reported in the previous works, the IVCs are mainly in the negative velocity ranges.
-The NIV components are concentrated in giant IVC complexes IV~Arch, IV~Spur, and Low-Latitude~(LL)~IV~Arch, occupying one-third of $b>15\degr$ skies.
-Another conspicuous IVC, PP~Arch, is located in the Galactic South and has a head-tail structure elongated from IVC~86~$-$36 to $(l, b)=(150\degr, -60\degr)$.
+where $X=\mathrm{NHV}$, NIV, $\cdots$, PHV represents the velocity ranges listed in Table~\ref{tab:velocity_components}, ($l_{i}$, $b_{i}$) are the galactic coordinates of the $i$-th pixel ($i=1, 2, \cdots$), and $C_{0}=1.82\times 10^{18}\,(\mathrm{cm}^{-2}\,\mathrm{K}^{-1}\,\mathrm{km}^{-1}\,\mathrm{s})$.
+The solid angle of each pixel is given by $s=4\pi / (12{N_{\mathrm{side}}}^{2})$\,sr, and $N_\mathrm{side}=256$ in the present dataset.
+The asterisk put on $N_{\ion{H}{i}}$ means the \ion{H}{i} column density is under the optically-thin approximation (optical depth $\tau_{\ion{H}{i}}\ll 1$), following the notation of \citetalias{2014ApJ...796...59F}, \citetalias{2015ApJ...798....6F}, \citetalias{2017ApJ...838..132O} and \citetalias{2019ApJ...878..131H}.
+As reported in the previous works, the IVCs are mainly in the negative velocity range.
+The NIV components are concentrated in giant IVC complexes Intermediate-Velocity (IV)~Arch, IV~Spur, Low-Latitude~(LL)~IV~Arch, and Complex~M occupying one-third of $b>15\degr$ skies.
+Another prominent IVC, PP~Arch, is located in the Galactic South and has a head-tail structure elongated from IVC~86~$-$36 to $(l, b)=(150\degr, -60\degr)$.
 The only small apparent amount of \ion{H}{i} gas is in the positive velocity ranges, except for the Magellanic System.
 The LV components covering the whole sky are considered to be the local volume gas within 300\,pc of the sun.
-They have an \ion{H}{i} column density range of $10^{20}$ -- $10^{21}$\,cm$^{-2}$ with a peak at 3 -- $4\times 10^{20}$\,cm$^{-2}$, which is one order of magnitude higher than IVCs ($1\times 10^{19}$ to $2\times 10^{20}$\,cm$^{-2}$) and HVCs ($\lesssim 1\times 10^{20}$\,cm$^{-2}$).
+They have an \ion{H}{i} column density range of $10^{20}$--$10^{21}$\,cm$^{-2}$ with a peak at 3--$4\times 10^{20}$\,cm$^{-2}$, which is one order of magnitude higher than IVCs ($1\times 10^{19}$ to $2\times 10^{20}$\,cm$^{-2}$) and HVCs ($\lesssim 1\times 10^{20}$\,cm$^{-2}$).